neoforged/.github/primers/26.1/index.md

         - `createSuffixedVariant` now takes in a function of `Material` to `TextureMapping` for the textures instead of just an `Identifier`
         - `createAirLikeBlock` now takes in a `Material` instead of an `Identifier` for the particle texture
         - `generateSimpleSpecialItemModel` now takes in an optional `Transformation`
+        - `createChest` now has an overload that takes in the `MutiblockChestResources` textures
     - `ItemModelGenerators#generateLayeredItem` now takes in `Material`s instead of `Identifier`s for the textures
 - `net.minecraft.client.data.models.model`
     - `ItemModelUtils`
         - `specialModel` now has overloads that take in the `Transformation`
         - `conditional` now has overloads that take in the `Transformation`
+        - `select` now has an overload that takes in the `Transformation`
+        - `selectBlockItemProperty` now has an overload that takes in the `Transformation`
     - `TexturedModel#createAllSame` now takes in a `Material` instead of an `Identifier` for the texture
     - `TextureMapping`
         - `put`, `putForced` now take in a `Material` instead of an `Identifier` for the texture